10 Days in Vietnam: The Best 10 Day Vietnam Itinerary For First Timers

 You can take buses or trains (or even private transfer) from Hanoi by booking them on this website.
 This would give you more flexibility especially if you plan to stay overnight or spend more time at a particular spot.

-Day 3 & 4 in Vietnam: Halong Bay Overnight Boat Cruise
+Day 3 & 4 of 10 days in Vietnam: Halong Bay Overnight Boat Cruise

 Halong Day is famous for its thousands of limestone islands in the emerald water.
 It is located in Northern Vietnam about 3-4 hours from Hanoi.
 Most people take an overnight boat tour on Ha Long Bay because it’s simply too far from Hanoi to do a day trip.